vi-u/11-Flask-Template/README.md

 To run it,

-first, clone it and "cd" to directory ""
+first, clone it and "cd" to directory "Flask-Template"

     $ git clone https://github.com/vi-u/Flask-Template.git
     $ cd Flask-Template